kdgregory/aws-misc/lambda/es-index-cleanup/README.md

   ```

 * `deploy`: builds the deployment bundle, uploads it to S3, and then creates a CloudFormation
-  stack (named `ElasticsearchIndexCleanup`, which is also the name of the created Lamdba) that
+  stack (by default named `ElasticsearchIndexCleanup`, which is also the name of the created
-  creates the Lambda and all related resources.
-You must provide basic connectivity information,
+  Lamdba) that creates the Lambda and all related resources.
+You must provide basic connectivity
-  and may override the stack (Lambda) name, configured index pattern and number of indexes to keep.
+  information, and may override the stack (Lambda) name, configured index pattern and number of
+  indexes to keep.

   ```
   # option 1: use defaults